aionrobotics/docs/docs/r1-ugv.rst

 It weighs roughly 11lbs (5Kg) ready-to-run and comes with a front facing window to protect video gear as well as plenty of extra room for add on accessories.

 Due to the highly modular nature of the platform, it can be utilized in multiple configurations.
-The following pre-configured packages are available for purchase on the Aion Robotics webstore  `[HERE] <https://www.aionrobotics.com/products/>`_
+The following pre-configured packages are available for purchase on the AION ROBOTICS webstore  `[HERE] <https://www.aionrobotics.com/products/>`_

 .. tabularcolumns:: |c|c|c|